clokep/relapse/docs/sso_mapping_providers.md

 `oidc_providers.user_mapping_provider.config` allows you to provide custom configuration options to the module.
 Check with the module's documentation for what options it provides (if any).
-The options listed by default are for the user mapping provider built in to Synapse.
+The options listed by default are for the user mapping provider built in to Relapse.
 If using a custom module, you should comment these options out and use those specified by the module instead.

 ### Building a Custom OpenID Mapping Provider